dhanushkamath/youtube-api/Readme.md

   ```bash
   $ docker-compose up
   ```

+Test the API with the included Postman collection - [Postman](test/)

 To scale youtube-api-app service, use:
   ```bash
   $ docker-compose up --scale youtube-api-app=<number-of-containers>
   ```

+## Code Overview
+### Application Structure
+- `src/main/java` - This folder contains the application source code.
+- `test/` - This folder contains the POSTMAN collection with all requests configured.

 ## API
 ## GET /videos